shinnn/glob-option-error/README.md

 }
 ```

-The argument must include at least one error.
-That means you should check the array length before passing it to `GlobOptionError`.
+The argument must include at least one element.

 ```javascript
 new GlobOptionError([]);